 Diabuddies is an awareness campaign focused on ensuring that students with Type One Diabetes (T1D) are safe, empowered, and accepted within their school community.
-We have educated over 16,000 students and 800+ staff members about proper T1D management by going into over 60 schools across Canada!

 We want to increase awareness about T1D across Canada and showcase that even with a chronic disease, a healthy, successful life can be achieved with the right support.

 “Emmett felt really proud after the presentation!
 It meant a lot.”